TechSpaceSocial/shocktrade-broadway-server/README.md

 ShockTrade Server
 =================
-ShockTrade Server is the *replacement* processing back-end of the ShockTrade.com web site, which is currently implemented via Storm.
+ShockTrade Server is the *replacement* processing back-end of the ShockTrade.com web site, which is currently implemented via a home-grown file ingestion system and Storm.
 ShockTrade Server is being built atop of Broadway (https://github.com/ldaniels528/broadway) as a distributed Actor-based processing system.

 ## The ShockTrade Server Narrative